 Degree & Application Information

-RequirementsWhat classes will I need to take?
+Major RequirementsWhat classes will I need to take?
 Am I on track to graduate on time?
-Check the list of required courses!
+Check the list of required courses for our Bachelor of Science in Systems Engineering!

 Sample ProgramWhat could my course schedule look like if I become a SE major?
 Take a peek at a general sequence of courses.